lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 3. What is the Harris-Foulkes energy?

 It is a functional of the input density, rather than the output density.
 At self-consistency it should be the same as the standard Kohn-Sham functional.
-The Harris-Foulkes functional tends to be more stabl, and like the Kohn-Sham functional, it is stationary at the self-consistent density.
+The Harris-Foulkes functional tends to be more stable, and like the Kohn-Sham functional, it is stationary at the self-consistent density.
 But it is not necessarily a minimum there.
 See M. Foulkes and R. Haydock, Phys.
 Rev. B 39, 12520 (1989).

 <hr style="height:5pt; visibility:hidden;" />
-### Additional exercises (to be completed)
+### Additional exercises

-1. Converting between fractional and cartesian coordinates For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line, this indicates that the coordinates are now in fractional form.
+1. Converting between fractional and cartesian coordinates

+For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line, this indicates that the coordinates are now in fractional form.
+Note that in this case the cartesian and fractional coordinates happen to be the same.

 2. You can avoid editing ctrl.si by invoking blm with extra switches:

     $ blm init.si --express --gmax=5 --nk=4
     $ diff actrl.si ctrl.si

 You can see that values for gmax and nkabc have been set by blm.
 If you modify the input file this way, be sure to copy actrl.si to ctrl.si before continuing.

-3. k point convergence and silicon band gap
-Here we are looking at a simple sp semiconductor and the charge density should be well converged with a 4x4x4 mesh.
-You can test this by seeing how properties (such as the total energy or band gap at a specific point) change with increasing k mesh.
-Silicon indirect, experimental value...
-QSGW...
+You will also need to set the number of iterations "nit" manually.